-27. Upon information and belief, Defendants also deceive unknowing customers by using the [REDACTED] Trademarks, without authorization, within the content, text, and/or metatags of their websites and marketplace storefronts to attract various search engines on the internet looking for websites relevant to consumer searches for Plaintiff's [REDACTED] branded products.
-Additionally, upon information and belief, Defendants use other unauthorized search engine optimization tactics and social media spamming so that the Defendants Internet Stores listings show up at or near the top of relevant search results after others are shut down.
-As such,

-Plaintiff also seeks to disable domain names owned by Defendants that are the means by which Defendants could continue to sell counterfeit products.
+23. Upon information and belief, Defendants deceive unknowing customers by using the [REDACTED] Trademark without authorization within the content, text, and/or metatags of their websites and marketplace storefronts to attract various search engines on the internet looking for websites relevant to consumer searches for Plaintiff's [REDACTED] branded products.
+Additionally, upon information and belief, Defendants use other unauthorized search engine optimization tactics and social media spamming so that the Defendant Internet Stores listings show up at or near the top of relevant search results after others are shut down.
+As such, Plaintiff also seeks to disable Defendant domain names owned by Defendants that are the means by which the Defendants could continue to sell counterfeit products.